Death Classification: Line of Duty Death

 Detectives investigating Officer Fitzpatrick’s murder recovered a brown coat with a pistol in the pocket.
 The pistol was believed to be the murder weapon and was subjected to ballistic tests.
 Unfortunately, ballistic tests were inconclusive and no further developments were made.
 The bandits have never been identified and are still at large.

-Officer Fitzpatrick was waked at his residence located at 907 West Garfield Boulevard and his funeral mass was held in Requiem at Visitation Catholic Church located at 843 West Garfield Boulevard and was laid to rest on October 29, 1930 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.
+Officer Fitzpatrick was waked at his residence located at 907 West Garfield Boulevard.
+His funeral mass was held in Requiem at Visitation Catholic Church located at 843 West Garfield Boulevard and was laid to rest on October 29, 1930 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.

 Patrolman Joseph Michael Fitzpatrick, born April 27, 1887, received his Probationary Appointment to the Chicago Police Department on January 7, 1911.
 Officer Fitzpatrick was a highly regarded member of the force who had spent many years working at Madison and Canal Streets directing traffic before being assigned the busy intersection of Monroe and Dearborn Streets.